mridubhatnagar/blogs-backup/cl03iygbn03n5venvhaangiyn.md

 3. Youtube and social media is not the place to learn anything finance-related.
 Period.
 A lot of what is spoken lacks context.
 A person out there might be teaching you to invest your money in a non-liquid asset before saving for the rainy day.

+4. More to think about when you are a citizen of India.
+You pay the Government of India before you put food on your table.
+You are not getting any social security in return.
+There is income tax to pay, there is tons of indirect tax you pay.

 ## My opinion on the book?